CPMpy/cpmpy/docs/modeling.md

 print(x.value())
 ```

-`get_core()` asks the solver for an unsatisfiable core, in case a solution did not exist and assumption variables were used.
+`get_core()` asks the solver for an unsatisfiable core, in case a solution did not exist and assumptions were used.
 See the documentation on [Unsat core extraction](./unsat_core_extraction.md).

 See [the API documentation of the solvers](./api/solvers.rst) to learn about their special functions.